jbrayton/Golden-Hill-HTTP-Library/README.md

 # Golden Hill HTTP Library

 This library provides functionality to make working with HTTP APIs easier.
+Specifically, it provides:

+* Simplified error management functionality on HTTP requests (connection errors, HTTP status codes, JSON deserialization errors).
+* The ability to disable redirects, to only allow redirects to HTTPS URLs, or to only allow redirects to HTTPS URLs when redirected from an HTTPS URL.
+* TLS/SSL Pinning.
+* Convenience methods on URLRequest and HTTPURLResponse.

 ## URLSession Extension